cdeck3r/3DScanner/src/rns/README.md

 Relevant scripts:

 * `rns.sh` runs a remote node setup for a single node
-* `arp_nodelist.sh` performs a arp-scan for Raspberry Pi nodes and stores them as a list of IP addresses
+* `arp_nodelist.sh` performs a arp-scan for Raspberry Pi nodes and outputs them as a list of IP addresses